 Criterion Standard Instructions

 Н 2 Agency Recommendation:

-• Document any comprehensive resource agency recommendations and enforceable recreation plan that is in place for recreational access or
+Document any comprehensive resource agency recommendations and

-Criteri on Standard Instructions

-accommodations.

-• Document that the facility is in compliance with all such

-recommendations and plans.
+Criterion Standard Instructions enforceable recreation plan that is in place for recreational access or accommodations.
+Document that the facility is in compliance with all such recommendations and plans.